AdrianOrcik/HowTo/README.md

 </details>

-<details><summary>How we increased D1 retention and decrease bug rate with the new tutorial?</summary>
+<details><summary>How to increase D1 retention and decrease bug rate with the new tutorials?</summary>

-:pencil: How we increased D1 retention and decrease bug rate with the new tutorial?
+:pencil: How to increase D1 retention and decrease bug rate with the new tutorials?
 ---------
 :warning: Issue
   ---------
-- Default tutorial implementation was mixed with feature code, caused mess and problems in the code
+- Default tutorial implementation mixed with feature code, caused mess and problems in the code
 - Not stable implementation produced new bugs while tried to be extended or changed
-- Old implementation was not flexible enough to cover our D1 problem
+- Old implementation not flexible enough to solve D1 retention problem with changes of existing tutorial

 :bulb: Solution
   ---------
-- Modular-based tutorial system which has its own logic layers and kept own implementation above features code
+- Modular-based system with own logic layer and kept own implementation above features code
-- Supported to run multiple tutorials and provided an easy way hot to A/B them in production
+- Support multiple tutorials and easy way how to A/B test them in the production
 - Easy to implement new scenarios or modify old ones even for non-technical people
 - Tutorial logic is segmented into specific components (camera, dialog, inventory) to be easily extended and maintainable

 :white_check_mark: Features
   ---------
-- Own logic layer, not mixed feature code with tutorial specific code
+- Own logic layer, separated tutorial code from gameplay code
 - Tutorial editor suitable for designers
-- Ability to provide A/B tests and improve user onboarding
+- Ability to A/B test and improve the user onboarding
 - Easy maintainable component approach

 ### Architecture